Gas vs Electric Golf Carts: Which Is Right for Your Lifestyle?

 Environmental concerns and noise levels matter to many buyers, particularly in residential settings.

 Electric golf carts produce zero direct emissions.
-They're as clean as the electricity grid powering them, which in most of the Midwest includes a mix of sources, including wind energy that's increasingly prominent in Kansas.
+They're as clean as the electricity grid powering them, which in Kansas and Arkansas includes a mix of sources, including wind energy that's increasingly prominent across the region.
 For buyers prioritizing environmental responsibility, electric carts align with those values.
 The silent operation means you can drive early morning or late evening without disturbing neighbors, making electric carts more community-friendly in residential areas.

 Gas golf carts produce emissions like any internal combustion engine.
 While small engines are relatively clean compared to vehicles, they do emit carbon dioxide and other pollutants.
 Modern gas carts run cleaner than older models, but they'll never match electric carts for zero-emission operation.
 The noise from gas engines bothers some neighbors in quiet communities, though the sound level is modest compared to cars or motorcycles.